Notifications

 Attention: Birth Unit

-After Vital Statistics examines the documentation you sent and determines all the requirements are met, Vital Statistics will send you a letter explaining the final steps and the required birth form(s) to complete the registration of your child's birth.
+After Vital Statistics examines the documents you send, they will determine if all the requirements are met.
+If met, Vital Statistics will send you a letter explaining the final steps and the required birth forms to complete the registration of your baby’s birth.

 Complete the Notice of a Live Birth form

-• this is a paper form completed and signed by the person who helped with the delivery of the baby
+• This is a paper form completed and signed by the person who helped with the delivery of your baby.

-Register your child's birth details through the Online Birth Registry
+• Do not register your baby's birth through the Online Birth Registry.

-• Send the completed Notice of a Live Birth form and any other applicable forms/documents to the Vital Statistics office for review and registration.
+Send the completed Notice of a Live Birth, Registration of Birth and any other applicable forms/documents to the Vital Statistics office for review and registration.

 Mail: